 |EUR/GBP (BROKERS)||£100||1 DAY||£0.85||RATE DETAILS|

 Using Barclays Bank currency exchange services, the UK Pound GBP to Euro EUR rate is currently €1.122 – Moreover, using an FX broker for the currency transfer, the exchange rate would achieve around €1.16 – GBP/EUR.

 Transfer exchange rates are calculated and updated hourly (Monday to Friday) from 8 am to 4 pm UK – GMT

-*Note: A lower FX Rate will give a better exchange rate when transferring money to/from euro.
+Exchange rates can sometimes change and sadly banks do not always inform us when they alter them (especially if they raise exchange rates, rather than lower them).
+A lower foreign exchange rate will typically get you a better deal when sending money to/from euro.
 The recommended foreign exchange companies listed on our website can save you money and time with your international currency transfer requirements.

-If you are transferring funds from a European bank to your Natwest bank account in the UK, you can easily find the overseas bank foreign exchange rates by entering the bank name in the search box below:
+If you are transferring funds from a European bank to your Barclays bank account in the UK, you can easily find the overseas bank foreign exchange rates by visiting the European bank rates area.

 1: High street banks will charge an additional commission fee when sending money abroad into another currency.
 Private brokers offer commission free currency transfers for all transactions that meet their minimum transfer amount.

 2: International money transfers sent via Barclays Bank could take longer to arrive than using a private broker, and unless you pay a premium, most high street banks will take from 3 to 7 days for your funds to arrive at the destination bank.
 Private foreign exchange companies typically complete the transaction between 1 to 3 days.

 » CO-OP Bank – GBP/EUR